From the Collection: Jefferson's Physical Therapy Kit

 Each of the small lead dumbbells weighs a little more than 4 pounds.
 Both have Jefferson’s name marked on the end.
 One of the pair is also labeled “dumbell” and has “1812 Monticello VA” scratched on its other end.
 We believe the dumbbells were made at Monticello, where enslaved blacksmiths like Joseph Fossett had easy access to lead.
 Current thinking on these objects, which are small, rough, and easily mistaken for junk, is that the inscriptions may have been added later, to identify the dumbbells and preserve their history.1

 One of the dumbbells has been on loan to Monticello since 1993, and the owner has recently decided to give it to us.
 With this generous gift, the Foundation now owns the full set of Jefferson’s physical therapy gear: the two dumbbells, the leather support strap for his wrist, and the small cushion.
-The dumbbells, personal items passed down through generations of Jefferson descendants, are currently being cleaned and stabilized, and will be back on display in the Cabinet soon.
+The dumbbells, personal items passed down through generations of Jefferson descendants, have been conserved and are on display in the Cabinet

 1. Note on the date: 1812 is scratched into one of the dumbbells, and we have always taken that as the date it was made.
 However, Jefferson does not mention his wrist pain in correspondence again (after the initial injury and healing period in 1786-87) until 1816.
 Starting in May 1816, there are numerous references to his “stiffening” wrist, and pain and slowness related to writing.
 Maybe the physical therapy system: the dumbbells, the strap, and the cushion, was fashioned around 1816.
 If the dumbbells were marked later, that could explain the discrepancy.